-(b) Chancellor's staff, as the agents of the Chancellor in the Consultation Process, also have the obligation to promote efforts to obtain jointly-developed recommendations arrived at through Consultation.
-Chancellor's staff shall serve as a resource to organizations that appoint the institutional representatives of the Consultation Council.
-Responsibilities of the Chancellor's staff shall include attending and participating in meetings of the executive bodies of such organizations, serving as a resource on information about policies being developed in Consultation, and, upon request, assisting with the development of the meeting agenda for such organizations.
+(b) Chancellor's Office staff, as the agents of the Chancellor in the Consultation Process, also have the obligation to promote efforts to obtain jointly-developed recommendations arrived at through Consultation.
+Chancellor's Office staff shall serve as a resource to organizations that appoint the institutional representatives of the Consultation Council.
+Responsibilities of the Chancellor's Office staff shall include attending and participating in meetings of the executive bodies of such organizations, serving as a resource on information about policies being developed in Consultation, and, upon request, assisting with the development of the meeting agenda for such organizations.

 6. Meetings of the Consultation Council.